irchelp/irchelp.github.io/irchelp/ircd/opermyth.md

+---
+title: Dispelling the myths of opers
+author: Ray Powers
+layout: default
+---

 # **Dispelling the myths of opers....**

 * * *

 **Ed. note:** This is a must-read for anybody who wants to know what an IRC operator ("oper") really can or will do, at least on networks like EFnet which have no services.
 As of 2001, there is now a pseudo-service on EFnet called ["CHANFIX"](chanfix.html) which contradicts some of the things said below in that it supports _de facto_ ownership of channels and limited oper intervention in takeovers, but the following document still represents the mainstream spirit of EFnet's philosophy.
 In addition, there is also another semi-official updated version at [EFnet.info](http://www.efnet.info/?module=docs&doc=6&type=html) which contains a lot more technical details.
 After reading this, you may also be interested in reading our other [ircd-related helpfiles](index.html). -Jolo 6/28/04

 **Date: **Thu, 30 Jul 1998 16:21:40-0700 (MST)
 **To:** operlist@the-project.org
 **From:** rayp@primenet.com (Ray Powers)
 **Subject:** The myths of opers....

 I've always wanted to write something like this..
 Its half rant, half fact, so bear with it.
 Hopefully it will be worth reading.